morete/kubevirt-basics-training/content/en/docs/scaling-vms/vm-images.md

 lab06-fedora-nginx-provisioner   8m52s   Stopped   False
 ```

-After the was shutdown we will see a `fedora-cloud-nginx-base` pvc in our namespace:
+After the VM has been shut down, we will see a `fedora-cloud-nginx-base` PVC in our Namespace:

 ```bash
 kubectl get pvc
 ```